 Infrastructure Contributions Plan.
-As such, a condition of consent has be imposed regarding Local Infrastructure Contributions.
-The contributions paid prior to the issue of the Construction Certificate for each relevant st Waste Management Comment: The application was referred to Council's Waste Management Officer who supported the application unconditionally as private waste servicing is proposed.
+As such, a condition of consent has been imposed regarding Local Infrastructure Contributions.
+The contributions are to b paid prior to the issue of the Construction Certificate for each relevant stage.
+Waste Management Comment: The application was referred to Council's Waste Management Officer who supported the application unconditionally as private waste servicing is proposed.
 Spatial Services Comment: Addressing for the proposed development was provided, which has been included as an advisory note in the determination.

 Ausgrid Comment: Ausgrid requested the proposal be amended due to the close proximity of a proposed building to an electricity substation.
 Following an amendment to the design, which relocated the building further from the kiosk, Ausgrid supported the proposed development subject to conditions relating to works near electricity infrastructure.
-Water NSW Comment: Action Plan (RAP) require a water supply work approval under Section 90(2) the Water Management Act 2000.
-The outcome of this referral is discussed below under Section 4.46 of the Environmental Planning and Assessment Act NSW EPA Comment: A referral was sent to the EPA for informal advice relating to the contamination of the site.
+Water NSW Comment: The application was referred Water NSW as measures within the Remediation Action Plan (RAP) require a water supply work approval under Section 90(2) of the Water Management Act 2000.
+The outcome of this referral is discussed below under Section 4.46 of the Environmental Planning and Assessment Act 1979.
+NSW EPA Comment: A referral was sent to the EPA for informal advice relating to the contamination of the site.
 The EPA advised Council is the relevant regulatory authority although recommended a Site Auditor be engaged to review the Remediation Action Plan.
 The EPA recommendation was incorporated as part of Council's consideration of the development application.